gitlabhq/gitlab-runner/docs/configuration/runner_autoscale_aws/index.md

       BucketLocation = "us-east-1"
 ```

-Here's some more info to further explore the cache mechanism:
+Here's some more information to further explore the cache mechanism:

 - [Reference for `runners.cache`](../advanced-configuration.md#the-runnerscache-section)
 - [Reference for `runners.cache.s3`](../advanced-configuration.md#the-runnerscaches3-section)